bsstahl/CognitiveInheritance/Posts/Feature-Flags-Do-Not-Roll-Your-Own.md

 These are just some examples of open source feature flag management projects.
 There may be others that suit your needs better.

 Feature flags are an essential tool for modern software development and delivery.
 They enable you to deliver faster, safer, and better features for your customers while reducing risk and cost.
 But don't try to roll your own feature flags unless you have a good reason and enough resources to do so.
 Instead, use a professional feature flag management platform that provides you with all the tools and services you need to implement and manage feature  flags effectively  and efficiently.

+***
+Disclaimer: My teams use *LaunchDarkly* for feature-flagging but I am not affiliated with that product or company in any way and have not received, nor will I receive, any compensation of any type for this article.